Mass media in the Democratic Republic of the Congo: Press under Laurent-Désiré Kabila and Joseph Kabila

+Constitution

 The DRC's constitution was established in 1964 to bolster the presidency post-independence.
 It underwent revisions during the country's transition to Zaire in 1971 under President Mobutu.
 Further changes followed until a transitional constitution was adopted in 2003, as part of the 2002 Global and Inclusive Agreement in Sun City, South Africa.
 The current constitution took effect in 2006, with amendments made in 2011.
 Ensuring the safety and protection of journalists and press freedom has been a longstanding challenge for the DRC.
 However, recent constitutional revisions have aimed to safeguard freedom of expression and the right to information.
 Article 23 grants individuals the freedom to express themselves through speech, print, and images, provided it adheres to the law and public morals.
 Article 24 focuses on the right to information, allowing the press to broadcast via radio and television within legal and moral boundaries.

 In March 2023, the DRC introduced Ordinance Law 23/009, impacting Articles 23 and 24 of the constitution.
 This law replaced the stringent 1996 ordinance that severely restricted press freedom and expression.
 However, the new laws carry harsh penalties for disseminating false information, particularly targeting figures in authority, potentially empowering authorities rather than protecting journalists.

 Media coverage in the DRC often prioritizes current political affairs over economic, social, and developmental news.
 Many outlets and organizations exhibit bias towards certain political candidates, and corruption remains a prevalent issue.